 The Confucius Institute was officially launched in March 2007 by the then Federal Minister for Foreign Affairs the Hon.
 Alexander Downer.

-2017 marks the 10th year anniversary of the establishment of the Confucius Institute at the University of Adelaide.
-Our 10th year anniversary will be celebrated throughout the year with many exciting events and activities.
+2017 marked the 10th year anniversary of the establishment of the Confucius Institute at the University of Adelaide.

 The establishment of the Confucius Institute with Shandong University consolidates longstanding ties with the University of Adelaide and coincides with the twentieth anniversary of the Sister State relationship between South Australia and Shandong Province.

-The Confucius Institute at the University of Adelaide promotes the learning of Chinese language and culture, a broader and more informed understanding of China, both across South Australia and beyond.
+The Confucius Institute at the University of Adelaide aims to assist the learning of Chinese language and culture, and create broader and more informed understanding of China across South Australia.

-We seek to build understanding of Chinese culture among any interested groups, increase China-knowledge generally, strengthen language teaching and help Australians to build or strengthen their economic and business links with China.
+We seek to build an understanding of Chinese culture among interested groups, increase China-knowledge generally, strengthen language teaching and help Australians to build and strengthen their relationship with China.

 - Who is Confucius?

 Confucius, or Kongzi孔子, was an ancient Chinese philosopher who is thought to have lived between 551 - 479 BCE.
 Confucian teaching and philosophy has had a far reaching influence on Chinese culture and society throughout the ages.

 At the heart of his teachings is the notion, "Do not do to others what you do not want done to yourself."
 Other strong elements include respect for elders, filial piety, ancestor veneration, and devotion to work and study.